 Lastly, a compensatory flux $\bsigc$, which is in the globally $\vhdiv$-conforming $\RT^0$ space, is then sought using $c_{\vz}$ defined in \eqref{eq:loc-c1} as data:

-By the surjectivity of the divergence operator from $\RT^0$ to $\cS^0$, above problem has a solution (e.g., \cite{Brezzi-Fortin,Chen2009convergence}).
-If $\bsigc$ is sought using minimizing the $L^2$-norm, with \eqref{eq:loc-fc} being a constraint, then it is equivalent to seeking the solution to a mixed finite element approximation problem in the $\RT^0-\cS^0$ pair, the energy estimate in a weighted $L^2$-norm for $\bsigc$, which bridges it with the algebraic error, will be shown later in Lemma \ref{lem:loc-f}.
+By the surjectivity of the divergence operator from $\RT^0$ to $\cS^0$, the above problem has a solution (e.g., \cite{Brezzi-Fortin,Chen2009convergence}).
+If $\bsigc$ is sought by minimizing a weighted $L^2$-norm, with \eqref{eq:loc-fc} being a constraint, then it is equivalent to seeking the solution to a mixed finite element approximation problem in the $\RT^0$--$\cS^0$ pair.
+The energy estimate in a weighted $L^2$-norm for $\bsigc$, which bridges it with the algebraic error, will be shown later in Lemma \ref{lem:loc-f}.

 The recovered flux based on the $\uiter$ is defined as:

 In practice, only $\bsigt$ is explicitly computed.
 For explicit local constructions of $\bsigt$, we refer the readers to \cite{Cai12eqrobust,Braess06eqres}.
 The $\bsigc$ is here to compensate the change in divergence caused by the correction term $c_{\vz}$, and is not needed, nor explicitly computed for the estimator defined in \eqref{eq:est-eta}.